 Some wood species have characteristic ‘rays’.
 These are radial sheets of cells that play a part in sap distribution.
 The rays are visible as small flecks or as wider patches or streaks.
 Their appearance depends on the angle at which they intersect the surface of the wood.
 This means that the same piece of wood can have markedly different appearance, depending on how it is cut.
 Quarter-sawn oak has its prominent rays parallel to the cut.
 It looks quite different from plain-sawn oak cut across them.
 The example in the photo was revealed when I was turning a bowl from a block of unseasoned oak.

 Wood from a plane tree, when cut in the right direction, is known as lacewood.
-Its complicated ray structure resembles lace.
+That’s because I ts complicated ray structure resembles lace.
 Turned work does not show these rays so clearly as cabinet work, because the surface is only parallel to them at one point on the curve.
 But they may form a band on the side or rim of a bowl.

 I can saw a log in different ways.
 If I cut it into parallel slices, the growth rings align differently in each plank.
 The first and last slices, closest to the surface of the log, have the rings more or less parallel to the faces of the plank.
 These ‘plain sawn’ planks, although attractive, are more likely to warp than quarter sawn timber.

 I saw some planks directly through the middle of the log.
 These are ‘quarter sawn’.
 The growth rings are then more or less parallel with the edges of the plank, not its face.
-This wood is the most stable, and preferred for cabinet work.
+This wood is the most stable, and preferred for furniture making.
 Plain sawn and quarter sawn wood look different in turnings because the angle at which you see the growth rings greatly affects the figure.
 Often a bowl contains both, the plain part usually in the bottom of the bowl, the ‘quarter’ at the rim.

 Wood as a medium for craft and art